I confess. I was raised as a free-range child.

 The mantra in 1962 was you were raising kids.
-In 2018 kids are now treated physically as raw eggs susceptible to cracking and mentally having egos more delicate than a pampered prima donna.
+In 2022 many kids are now treated physically as raw eggs susceptible to cracking and mentally having egos more delicate than a pampered prima donna.

 I’m sure parents who raised kids in 1906 might say the same about parents in 1962.